-As his distance increased, he started to notice something happening under his arch.
+As his distance increased, Paul noticed something happening under his arch.

 The first 8 mile run I had no problems.
 Then I used them for a 20 mile run and I could feel a little tingling in the arch area, but no massive blister.
 But on a cold wet day, severe blistering occurred, despite covering my arch areas in Zinc Oxide tape and wearing my usual anti-blister socks.

 As a result, Paul went back to his local running shoe store to get some advice.

 They told me the [new shoe model] has an extremely high arch which certainly may have been a factor in the blistering occurring.